16

 • What do they care about?

-• How will they most likely go about achieving that?
+• How are they most likely to go about it?

 Use Random Tables

-Random tables can be a great way to add variety and excitement to your tabletop roleplaying games.
-They can generate everything from the motivations of an adversary to the epidemiology of a virus.
+Random tables add variety and surprise.
+They can generate anything from the motivations of an adversary to the epidemiology of a virus.

-3. Define stakeholders and consider assigning players to roles.
+2. Define stakeholders and assign players to roles.

-2. Choose an objective task or defining question to answer at the end of each act that decides the milestone.
+4. Pick an objective task or defining question to answer at the end of each act.

 Go deeper